-- 1. Transition and implementation activities;

-- 2. Stakeholder concerns;

-- 3. QHP operations and performance;

-- 4. Enrollment;

-- 5. Cost sharing;

-- 6. Quality of care;

-- 7. Beneficiary access,

-- 8. Benefit package and wrap around benefits;

-- 9. Audits;

-- 10. Lawsuits;

-- 11. Financial reporting and budget neutrality issues;

-- 12. Progress on evaluation activities and contracts;

-- 13. Related legislative developments in the State; and

-- 14. Any demonstration changes or amendments the State is considering.

-46. Quarterly Progress Reports.
-The State will provide quarterly reports to CMS.

-- a.
+- 1. Transition and implementation activities; - 2.
+Stakeholder concerns; - 3.
+QHP operations and performance; - 4.
+Enrollment; - 5.
+Cost sharing; - 6.
+Independence Accounts - 6.
+Quality of care; - 7.
+Beneficiary access, - 8.
+Benefit package and wrap around benefits; - 9.
+Audits; - 10.
+Lawsuits; - 11.
+Financial reporting and budget neutrality issues; - 12.
+Progress on evaluation activities and contracts; - 13.
+Related legislative developments in the State; and - 14.
+Any demonstration changes or amendments the State is considering. - 52.
+Quarterly Progress Reports.
+The State will provide quarterly reports to CMS. - a.
 The reports shall provide sufficient information for CMS to understand implementation progress of the demonstration, including the reports documenting key operational and other challenges, underlying causes of challenges, how challenges are being addressed, as well as key achievements and to what conditions and efforts successes can be attributed. - b.
 Monitoring and performance metric reporting templates are subject to review and approval by CMS.
-Where possible, information will be provided in a structured manner that can support federal tracking and analysis.

-- 47. Compliance with Federal Systems Innovation.
-As MACBIS or other federal systems continue to evolve and incorporate 1115 waiver reporting and analytics, the State shall work with CMS to revise the reporting templates and submission processes to accommodate timely compliance with the requirements of the new systems. - 48.
-Demonstration Annual Report.
+Where possible, information will be provided in a structured manner that can support federal tracking and analysis. - 53.
+Compliance with Federal Systems Innovation.
+As MACBIS or other federal systems continue to evolve and incorporate 1115 waiver reporting and analytics, the State shall work with CMS to revise the reporting templates and submission processes to accommodate timely compliance with the requirements of the new systems.

+- 54. Demonstration Annual Report.
 The annual report must, at a minimum, include the requirements outlined below.
 The State will submit the draft annual report no later than 90 days after the end of each demonstration year.
 Within 30 days of receipt of comments from CMS, a final annual report must be submitted for the demonstration year (DY) to CMS. - a.
 All items included in the quarterly report pursuant to STC 46 must be summarized to reflect the operation/activities throughout the DY; - b.
-Total annual expenditures for the demonstration population for each DY, with administrative costs reported separately; and - c.
-Yearly enrollment reports for demonstration enrollees for each DY (enrollees include all individuals enrolled in the demonstration) that include the member months, as required to evaluate compliance with the budget neutrality agreement; - 49.
+Total annual expenditures for the demonstration population for each DY, with administrative costs reported separately; - c.
+Total contributions, withdrawals, balances, and rollover funds related to IAs; and - d.
+Yearly enrollment reports for demonstration enrollees for each DY (enrollees include all individuals enrolled in the demonstration) that include the member months, as required to evaluate compliance with the budget neutrality agreement; - 55.
 Final Report.
 Within 120 days following the end of the demonstration, the State must submit a draft final report to CMS for comments.
 The State must take into consideration CMS' comments for incorporation into the final report.
 The final report is due to CMS no later than 120 days after receipt of CMS' comments.

-XI.
+XII.
 GENERAL FINANCIAL REQUIREMENTS